munificent/craftinginterpreters/book/the-lox-language.md

 </aside>

 One arithmetic operator is actually *both* an infix and a prefix one.
-Can you guess it?
-Right:
+The `-` operator can also be used to negate a number:

 ```lox
 -negateMe;
 ```

-The `-` operator can also be used to negate a number.

 All of these operators work on numbers, and it's an error to pass any other types to them.
 The exception is `+` and strings.
 If either operand of `+` is a string, then the other operand is converted to a string (if it isn't already one) and the results are concatenated.

-I'm not a proponent of implicit conversions in general, but this one saves us from needing to define a explicit function to stringify the other built-in types.
-We don't want to spend our time cranking out boring standard library functions.
+I'm not a proponent of implicit conversions in general, but this one saves us from needing to define a dedicated function to stringify the other built-in types.

 ### Comparison and equality

-Moving along, we reach the logical operators -- the ones whose result is a Boolean.
-We can compare numbers (and only numbers), using Ye Olde Comparison
+Moving along, we have a few more operators that always return a Boolean result.
+We can compare numbers (and only numbers), using Ye Olde Comparison Operators:
-Operators:

 ```lox
 less < than;